swiss-seismological-service/scrtdd/doc/base/multievent.rst

    & \frac{\partial t_k^j}{\partial x} \Delta x^j  - \frac{\partial t_k^j}{\partial y} \Delta y^j  - \frac{\partial t_k^j}{\partial z} \Delta z^j  - \Delta \tau^j

-In order to compute the partial derivatives and the calculated differential travel times a velocity model is required.
-To avoid the run time computational costs of ray tracing during the inversion, rtDD is designed to support precomputed travel time tables (including velocity at source and take-off angle).
-See :ref:`ttt-label`.
+As described in Waldhauser & Ellsworth (2000), the double-difference system is defined in matrix form as:

+.. math:: WGm = Wd
+   :label: dd-system-label

+where **G** defines a matrix of size M x 4N (M, number of double-difference equations; N, number of events) containing the partial derivatives, **d** is the data vector of size M containing the double-difference values, **m** is a vector of length 4N, :math:`[\Delta x, \Delta y, \Delta z, \Delta \tau]^T`, containing the changes in hypocentral parameters we wish to determine, and *W* is a diagonal matrix of size M x M to weight each equation.

 The solution of the double-difference system as defined in :eq:`dd-system-label` is the set of hypocenters changes (latitude, longitude, depth and time) that minimizes the difference between the observed and the calculated differential times.
-That is, each event absolute location is moved so that its relative position with respect with the other events minimizes the double-difference residuals.
+That is, each event absolute location is moved so that its relative position with respect to the other events minimizes the double-difference residuals.

 This solution is achieved through an iterative process.
-An initial double-difference system is built and solved starting from the catalog events locations, the hypocenters are then updated based on the inversion solution and the process continues by building a new system and solving it again multiple times.
+An initial double-difference system is built and solved starting from the catalog event locations.
+The hypocenters are then updated based on the inversion solution, and the process repeats—building a new system and solving it again.
 This is repeated until a configured number of iterations is reached, usually between 10 and 20.
-At each iteration the solver also down-weighs the equations accordingly to their equation residuals (the down-weighing function follows what described in the Waldhauser & Ellsworth's paper).
-The apriori equation weights can also be configured to allow cross-correlated differential times to have higher weigh than differential times computed from absolute pick time difference and/or to take into account the pick time uncertainty.
-Differently to what described in Waldhauser & Ellsworth's paper the equations are not down-weighed by their inter-event distance.
-This is because the errors introduced by further events are already accounted for by the down-weighing by residuals: distant events have higher residuals than closer ones.
+At each iteration, the solver down-weights equations according to their residuals, following the dynamic weighting scheme described by Waldhauser & Ellsworth (2000).
+The a priori weights can also be configured to give higher priority to cross-correlated differential times or to account for pick uncertainties.
+Unlike the original method described in the paper, rtDD does not down-weight equations by inter-event distance, as the residual-based re-weighting naturally accounts for the increased errors typically associated with more distant event pairs.

-The actual solution of the double-difference system at each iteration is achieved via a least square approach. rtDD can use both LSQR (by Chris Paige, Michael Saunders) or LSMR (by David Fong, Michael Saunders) algorithms, which both can solve sparse and dense linear equations and linear least-squares problems. rtDD doesn't offer an option to solve the system via Singular Value Decomposition, mainly due to the computational constraints of this method, which prevent it from being applied to large datasets.
+The double-difference system is solved using a least-squares approach. rtDD supports both the LSQR (Paige & Saunders, 1982) and LSMR (Fong & Saunders, 2011) algorithms, which are highly efficient for large, sparse linear systems. rtDD does not offer Singular Value Decomposition (SVD), as its computational complexity makes it impractical for large datasets.

+In order to compute the partial derivatives and the calculated differential travel times, a velocity model is required.
+To avoid the run time computational costs of ray tracing during the inversion, rtDD is designed to support precomputed travel time tables (including velocity at source and take-off angle).
+See :ref:`ttt-label`.

 .. _absolute-plus-relative-label: